 The Advocate – US-based national gay and lesbian newsmagazine.
 Includes national pride guide, forums and news and media related links to articles.
 Online at: http://www.advocate.com/.

-The Gay and Lesbian National Hotline 1-(888) THE-GLNH (843-4564) – This is a non-profit, tax-exempt organization dedicated to meeting the needs of the LGBT community, and those questioning their sexual orientation or identity.
+The Gay and Lesbian National Hotline 1-(888) THE-GLNH (843-4564) – This is a non-profit, tax-exempt organization dedicated to meeting the needs of the LGBTQI community, and those questioning their sexual orientation or identity.
 The Hotline offers free and confidential peer-counseling, information, and local resources for cities and town throughout the United States.
 The Hotline speaks with callers of all ages about coming-out issues, relationship concerns, HIV/AIDS anxiety and safer-sex information and lots more.
 The Hotline also maintains the largest resource database of its kind in the world, with over 18,000 listings.
 Our database contains information on social and support groups as well as gay-friendly religious organizations, sports leagues, student groups and more.
-We also have information on LGBT-friendly businesses and professionals.
+We also have information on LGBTQI-friendly businesses and professionals.
 Online at http://www.glnh.org/index.html

 Gay, Lesbian, and Straight Education Network (GLSEN) – GLSEN strives to assure that each member of every school community is valued and respected regardless of sexual orientation or gender identity/expression.
 At this point GLSEN has successfully hosted 8 national conferences to bring together student leaders, educators, chapter leaders and activists.
 GLSEN also sponsors the National Day of Silence, which close to 2 million students, teachers, and staff have been a part of at 3029 school campuses across the country.
 GLSEN’s newest national project is National No Name Calling Week.
 In coalition with leading education organizations, including the National Education Association, GLSEN is proud to be a part of an event geared toward educating middle school students about the negative impact of bullying and harassment.
 Online at http://www.glsen.org/

 Human Rights Campaign (HRC) – As America's largest gay and lesbian organization, the Human Rights Campaign provides a national voice on gay and lesbian issues.
-HRC is a bipartisan organization that works to advance equality based on sexual orientation and gender expression and identity, to ensure that LGBT Americans can be open, honest and safe at home, at work and in the community.
+HRC is a bipartisan organization that works to advance equality based on sexual orientation and gender expression and identity, to ensure that LGBTQI Americans can be open, honest and safe at home, at work and in the community.
 The Human Rights Campaign effectively lobbies Congress, mobilizes grassroots action in diverse communities, invests strategically to elect a fair-minded Congress, and increases public understanding through innovative education and communication strategies.
 Visit http://www.hrc.org/.

-The National Coalition of Anti-Violence Programs (NCAVP) – Addresses the pervasive problem of violence committed against and within the LGBT and HIV-affected communities.
-NCAVP is a coalition of programs that document and advocate for victims of anti-LGBT and anti-HIV/AIDS violence/harassment, domestic violence, sexual assault, police misconduct and other forms of victimization.
+The National Coalition of Anti-Violence Programs (NCAVP) – Addresses the pervasive problem of violence committed against and within the LGBTQI and HIV-affected communities.
+NCAVP is a coalition of programs that document and advocate for victims of anti-LGBTQI and anti-HIV/AIDS violence/harassment, domestic violence, sexual assault, police misconduct and other forms of victimization.
 NCAVP is dedicated to creating a national response to the violence plaguing these communities.
 Further, NCAVP supports existing anti-violence organizations and emerging local programs in their efforts to document and prevent such violence.
 Online at: www.ncavp.org.

 The National Consortium of Directors of LGBT Resources in Higher Education (The Consortium) – The Consortium is the premier resource for individuals who work with college and university students.
 The website offers a national directory of LGBT centers, LGBT academic programs, and Safe Zone programs.
 The site also includes a FAQ section on a wide variety of current trends and issues.
 The website also features information and links to LGBT scholarship, grant and educational assistance programs.
 Online at: http://www.lgbtcampus.org/.